dialpad/dialtone-legacy/docs/utilities/borders/divide-color.md

 ---
-title: Divide Color
+title: Divide color
 desc: Utilities for controlling the border color between an element's child items.
 ---

-## Vertical Dividers
+## Vertical dividers

 Use `d-divide-y{n}` to create a divider between an element's child items.